randyrossi/bmc64/README.md

     cmdline.txt
     fixup.dat

 Directories and long filenames are supported as of v1.0.10.
-Previous versions, required all disks, tapes, cartridges, rom files etc to reside in the root directory.
+Previous versions required all disks, tapes, cartridges, rom files etc to reside in the root directory.
 This is no longer the case.
 If you have an existing image, it is recommended you move your files to the following directory structure:

     C64/  <- for kernal, basic, chargen, disk roms, etc. snapshots/